celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 ## Consequences

 If we adopt Option 2, then we will be able to remove token voting from the statemachine sooner rather than later.
-This is riskier in that we will not have the battle tested mechanism, but it will set a precedent for future upgrades that respect social consensus.
+This is riskier in that we will not have the battle tested mechanism, but it will force future upgrades that respect social consensus.

 ## References